LLY064/Echo-ME/README.md

 Injecting rich, evolving context into an LLM prompt inevitably leads to prohibitive latency and excessive memory consumption.
 To solve the KV cache bottleneck, EchoME introduces **Selective Block Activation**:

 - **Query-Driven Semantic Paging:** Decouples lightweight indexing in RAM from heavy KV caches offloaded to flash storage, dynamically fetching only the most relevant blocks by evaluating a utility score that balances semantic resonance, temporal dynamics, and I/O penalties.
 - **Temporal-Anchored Sparse Alignment:** Employs dynamic RoPE (Rotary Position Embedding) alignment to mathematically resolve positional conflicts when loading disjointed memory blocks.
-The cached key and value vectors are rotated to reflect their new sequence positions.

-This exact transformation eliminates positional conflicts and guarantees robust cache reuse during sparse inference.
+The cached key and value vectors are rotated to reflect their new sequence positions.This exact transformation eliminates positional conflicts and guarantees robust cache reuse during sparse inference.

 ------